Seizure for Forfeiture by SPPD

 As a general rule, Florida law requires the “Notice of Seizure” to be provided to all interested parties within five (5) days of the seizure.
 The courts have refused to permit a law enforcement agency to continue a forfeiture action when the Notice of Seizure has not been provided within this time period.

 Once you receive the notice, you only have 15 days to demand an adversarial preliminary hearing.
 Once we file, the agency only has 10 days to set the hearing in court.
+We can also help you file a judicial claim, answer, motion to suppress illegally seized evidence, or motion to dismiss if insufficient evidence supports the seizure.

 Our office for Pinellas County is located at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820, near the CJC courthouse on 49th Street.

-Call 727-210-7004 to discuss your case with an attorney focused on civil asset forfeiture in Pinellas County, FL.
+Contact us to discuss your case with an attorney focused on civil asset forfeiture in Pinellas County, FL.
 We also represent clients after a seizure for forfeiture by the Clearwater Police Department.

 Property Subject to Seizure for Forfeiture by SPPD